 You have no money, no food, no clean water and you’ve lost all your possessions…

 What would you do?

 Still reeling from the devastating earthquake in 2010, Haiti’s fragile infrastructure was hit by a ferocious category 4 hurricane in October, 2016.
 Hundreds died in the storm and over a million people in western Haiti are without food, water or safe housing.

 The residents of Musotte, a small, rural village nestled high in the mountains, were completely unprepared for the hurricane, and most have lost their shelter, crops, livestock, food, and the ability to support themselves.
 Simple folk, they make their living farming vegetables, and selling produce at market

 The Haiti Community Project

-HCP in collaboration with the Foundation for the Children of Haiti (FEH) is using local resources to rebuild Musotte.
+HCP in collaboration with the Foundation for the Children of Haiti (FEH) is using local Haitian resources to rebuild Musotte.
 It is the most practical way to ensure the job gets done well, with minimal waste.
-Recipients of houses will join a KOMBIT, a traditional way Haitians work together to farm their land.
-Our Kombit is a collaborative effort to help each other build houses and pay it forward as they get back on their feet.
+Recipients of houses have joined a KOMBIT, a traditional cooperative way Haitians work together to farm their land.
+Our Kombit is a collaborative effort for community residents to help each other build houses and pay it forward as they get back on their feet.